 - 1. Applicant must be a high school graduate and provide a valid high school diploma; or - 2.
 Official high school transcript from an accredited institution; or - 3.
 High school equivalency certificate based on the General Education Development (GED) test, or a state recognized equivalent level of education (HiSET, CAHSEE); or - 4.
 In rare instances, students may not be able to provide documentation due to issues beyond their control (e.g., loss of records by high school due to fire or flood ((verified through state agency)) or home-schooled students).
 In these rare cases, a school may use an admission test in lieu of documentation of a high school diploma or its equivalent.
 Under these circumstances, the student must sign a statement attesting that he or she in fact obtained a high school diploma or its equivalent and state the reason(s) why documentation of the earned credential cannot be provided.
-The admissions test used under these circumstances must be a standardized third-party exam (see list under "Basic Skills and Examination Scores", as well as the GED or equivalent tests).
 Home schooled students must show proof of completing a state approved program.
 It is important to note that without an acceptable proof of graduation as defined by the U.S. Department of Education, a student may be ineligible to receive federal financial aid. - 5.
-Please Note: An official copy of the military DD214 may be used as an official proof of high school graduation only if the document includes a specific graduation date.
+Please Note: An official copy of the military DD214 may be used as an unofficial proof of high school graduation only if the document includes a specific graduation date.